algorithmiaio/dev-center/_pages/data/mysql.md

     teaser: /language_logos/mysql.png
 ---

+First, configure your MySql Database connection via <a href="https://algorithmia.com/algorithms/util/MySqlConfig/">MySqlConfig</a>.

-Call the <a href="https://algorithmia.com/algorithms/util/MySql/">MySql</a> algorithm to access data in your MySql database.
+Then, call the <a href="https://algorithmia.com/algorithms/util/MySql/">MySql</a> algorithm to access data in your MySql database.